Zucchini Coffee Cake

 Keyword: zucchini cake, zucchini coffee cake

 Don't know what to do with the leftover zucchini from your summer harvest?
-I got you!
-This zucchini coffee cake recipe is the perfect sweet breakfast treat that the whole family is guaranteed to love!
+I got you covered!
+This recipe for zucchini cake is like coffee cake, only made with your favorite squash.
+It's the perfect sweet breakfast treat that the whole family is guaranteed to love!

 Prep Time: 15 minutes